-We continue to pursue and encourage community participation in programmes, plans and strategies to ensure that our plans are in line with community needs, we have consulted through IDP process to determine the community needs and I would like to thank all stakeholders, members of the public, organisations and interested parties that have participated with input in the budget process.
+We continue to pursue and encourage community participation in programmes, plans and strategies to ensure that our plans are in line with community needs, we have consulted through IDP process to determine the community needs and I would like to thank all stakeholders, members of the public, organisations and interested parties that have participated so far with input in the budget process.
+We will henceforth be taking the budget and IDP revision to communities for further input before the final budget is presented to the municipal council for approval and I would like to urge and invite everyone to please participate in this very important process.